Lead Updates and Resources

 Lead Sampling Update

 Ridgewood Water is happy to let our customers know that since the addition of corrosion control treatment to the RW distribution system in May 2016, lead levels have drastically declined as determined by our sampling program as regulated by NJDEP.
-The sample results indicate that the corrosion control treatment has been extremely successful at reducing the levels of lead in drinking water, with 2019 samples producing the lowest levels of lead in Ridgewood Water's history.
+The sample results indicate that the corrosion control treatment has been extremely successful at reducing the levels of lead in drinking water.

 Water test kits are available from Ridgewood Water.
 Please call 201-670-5520 or visit Ridgewood Water at 111 N. Maple Ave.
 Ridgewood, NJ 07450 for more information.